cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/gateway-list.md

 ## Upload a CSV

-You can manually create a list or upload a CSV to Cloudflare for Teams.
+You can manually create a list or upload a CSV to Cloudflare Zero Trust.

-1. To begin, navigate to the [Teams Dashboard](https://dash.teams.cloudflare.com) and go to **My Team > Lists** page.
+1. To begin, navigate to the [Zero Trust Dashboard](https://dash.teams.cloudflare.com) and go to **My Team > Lists** page.

 ![List Create](../static/secure-web-gateway/gateway-list/lists.png)